 Cimarron regularly presents a FREE and informational Estate Planning Seminar to various churches and local associations, like the Knights of Columbus.
 If you would like to schedule Cimarron to present at your church, small group, or association, please contact our office for more information.

 Cimarron is registered at St. Mark the Evangelist Church in San Antonio, but spent 25+ years as a member Our Lady of Perpetual Help Catholic Church in Selma, TX.
 He is a member of the Knights of Columbus.
-He sat on the Selma City Planning & Zoning Committee, and currently sits on the Board of Directors for the Guadalupe County MHMR Board, Inc., Guadalupe County Housing Development, Inc. Board, and Guadalupe County Bar Association as President.
+He sat on the Selma City Planning & Zoning Committee, and currently sits on the Board of Directors for the Guadalupe County MHMR Board, Inc. and Guadalupe County Housing Development, Inc. Board, and is currently the President of the Guadalupe County Bar Association.
 His hobbies and interests include politics, home improvement, and traveling.
-He is happily married to Mallory D. Gilson, a San Antonio veterinarian at Lincoln Heights Animal Hospital, with two daughters, Clare Mary DiRosa (3) and Lucy Grace (6 mons), and one son, Henry Joseph Justice (2).
+He is married to Mallory D. Gilson, a San Antonio veterinarian at Lincoln Heights Animal Hospital, with two daughters, Clare Mary DiRosa (4) and Lucy Grace (11 mons), and one son, Henry Joseph Justice (2.5).